Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories: Mathematical Preliminaries

 \subsection{Morita Equivalences between Fusion 2-Categories}

-We now give a mathematical account of the constructions considered above.
-To this end, let us fix a fusion 2-category $\mathfrak{C}$.
-A \textit{rigid algebra} $A$ in $\mathfrak{C}$ is an algebra whose multiplication 1-morphism has a right adjoint as an $A$-$A$-bimodule 1-morphism.
+We now give a general mathematical account of the constructions considered above in section \ref{sec:physicalintuition}.
+In the next sections, we will specialize these constructions to the bosonic strongly fusion 2-categories introduced at the beginning of \S\ref{sub:F2Cgroup}.
+We presently consider the general case of a fixed arbitrary fusion 2-category $\mathfrak{C}$.
+A \textit{rigid algebra} $\mathcal{A}$ in $\mathfrak{C}$ is an algebra whose multiplication 1-morphism has a right adjoint as an $\mathcal{A}$-$\mathcal{A}$-bimodule 1-morphism.
 These objects have been extensively studied in \cite{D7}, and should be thought of as generalizing the notion of a multifusion 1-category, which is recovered by taking $\mathfrak{C}=\mathbf{2Vect}$.
 Most of the algebras that we will encounter are also going to be \textit{connected}; by this we mean that their unit 1-morphism is a simple 1-morphism in $\mathfrak{C}$.
 When $\mathfrak{C}=\mathbf{2Vect}$, connected rigid algebras are precisely fusion 1-categories.